- Teaches students:

 - Teaching since:

 Hi there!
-My name is Tszto and I am originally from Hong Kong.
-I graduated from the Cleveland Institute of Music with a Master degree in Cello Performance and Suzuki Pedagogy.
-I recently moved to Houston to continue my studies as a graduate student at the Shepherd School of Music of Rice University.
+My name is Tszto and I am a fully-trained Suzuki cello teacher based in Houston.
+I graduated from the Cleveland Institute of Music with a Master degree in Cello Performance and Suzuki Pedagogy and I moved to Houston a year ago to continue my studies as a graduate student at the Shepherd School of Music at Rice University and I am looking to expand my studio!

 Having 20 years of playing experience definitely helps my teaching.
 Also, I have been through a period of three years without a cello teacher and having to re-work myself for all the basics and fundamental work after I started taking lesson again.
 This experience taught me so much on how to start learning the instrument from scratch and also how to "rehab" your bad habit.